 Precious stone said to be transmuted bond stone.
 It is said that the failed-to-be are attached to them.

-Use it in the transmutation enhancement of weapons and make fool weapons.
+Use in weapon transmutation enhancement and make fool weapons.

 Fool weapons have magic attack power and very slowly recover FP.
 You will probably gain the courage to become a fool.